gr8lawrence/ARTDeConv/README.md

 ## Quick Start

 At the top, a schematic of the algorithm is available.
 To begin using the ARTdeConv package, an example dataset is provided, comprising bulk expression data from 8 human Peripheral Blood Mononuclear Cell (PBMC) samples from 2 subjects (HD30, HD31) across 4 time points (Day 0, 1, 3, 7).
 The dataset also contains a matrix of gene signatures for 4 major PBMC cell types (T cell, B cell, monocyte, dendritic cell), along with pre-calculated means and ranges for these cell types.
-These data are sourced or derived from the published studies of Hoek et al. (2015) and Kleiveland et al. (2015).
+These data are sourced or derived from the published studies of Hoek et al. (2015) and Kleiveland (2015).

 After installing the package, the attached data can be viewed (as a list object)
 ```R